swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 inflector.camelize("json_api_request") # => "JSONAPIResponse"
 ```

-The other nice thing is that you can add your own inflections, to mark certain words as uncountable, or deliver additional rules to plurailization of certain words.
+The other nice thing is that you can add your own inflections, mark certain words as uncountable, or deliver additional rules to the pluralization of certain words.

 ```ruby
 require "dry/inflector"